 FITNESS & SKILLS

 Riders of most ages and abilities can enjoy the Great Taste Trail.
 Graded 1–2, it is mostly smooth and flat with a few hilly sections requiring a bit more effort.
 The terrain is predominantly gravel or sealed cycleway, or country lanes and roads with little traffic.
-There are, however, some busy intersections, plus highway legs along the inland sections where riders must take particular care.
+There are, however, some busy intersections, plus busy country roads along the inland sections where riders must take particular care.